-My second escape attempt came during our second or third year in lovely Shangri-La.
+My second escape attempt came during our second year in lovely Shangri-La.
 My stepfather became especially heavy handed as the winter months settled in.
 Twenty hours of darkness makes a person cranky and what better way to beat the doldrums than by beating your kids?
 I suspect he took out job frustrations as well since assaulting one’s patients is not the best way to earn repeat business.
 We couldn’t fire him and mom was dealing with issues of her own, so my subconscious was working hard to find a solution for my dilemma.
 As has been the case for most of my life, the plan I came up with was to get out as soon as possible.

 The day in question began with a beat down that was epic in both scope and duration.

 I earned my punishment for using more than three sheets of toilet paper or leaving the cap off the toothpaste, some sort of grooming-related offense that could not be tolerated without harsh and immediate punishment.
-A backhand across the face may have come first, though that one was usually reserved for special occasions when creating an excuse for the damage was worth the satisfaction of the blow.
+A backhand across the face may have come first, though that one was usually reserved for special occasions when creating an excuse for the damage was worth the satisfaction of delivering the blow.
 It definitely started in the bathroom Abby and I shared before careening into my small bedroom next door for round number two.
-The broken closet door was a favorite target, so the violent toss in that direction served as the sadistic punctuation mark to the run-on sentence from hell.
+The broken closet door was a favorite target, so a violent toss in that direction served as the sadistic punctuation mark to the run-on sentence from hell.
 Doctor Demented tired out at some point and stormed from the bedroom, slamming the door behind him.
 A promise of pain yet to come.